It’s already late on Thursday evening. You wipe out your sweat and look at the computer’s clock at the top right of your desktop.

 Before writing, start with a one-word target emotion.
 Put it on the top of your post as your guiding light.

 In this example, “relief” would be the perfect target emotion.
-I want my reader to feel that they finally find a cure for their slow writing problem.
+I want my readers to feel that they finally find a cure for their slow writing problem.

 5. What advice does the audience expect you to give them?